Rays vs. Cubs Player Props Betting Odds

 Franco Stats

-- Franco will look for his seventh straight game with a hit in this matchup.
-In his last 10 games he is batting .350 with two triples, five walks and six RBI.
+- Franco will look for his eighth straight game with a hit in this contest.
+In his last 10 outings he is batting .368 with two triples, six walks and six RBI.

 Franco Recent Games